JJ/TPF-Grant/Final.md

   enforcing it.
 * [ ] Analyze landing pages and site paths and contribute to work on preferred landing pages.
 Produce report to improve usability of the site.
 * [ ] Contribute 1 entry-level tutorial per week, to be published
-  preferably on non-perl publications (Medium, dev.to, hackernoon).
+  preferably on non-perl publications (Medium, dev.to, HackerNoon).
 * [x] Monitor StackOverflow and answer and/or identify needs to be addressed in documentation.
 Contribute to work on those pages or create new ones.